nus-cs2103-AY2223S1/ip/docs/README.md

 5. Run the command java -jar Wagwan.jar (i.e., run the command in the same folder as the jar file)

-6. The GUI similar to the below should appear in a few seconds.
+6. The GUI similar to the image below should appear in a few seconds.

+7. Type the command in the command box and press Enter to execute it.
+Refer to the Features below for details of each command.

 ![Ui](Ui.png)

-5. Type the command in the command box and press Enter to execute it.
-Refer to the Features below for details of each command.

 ## Features